 The Trans-Canada Highway–also known as Highway 1–stretches over 8,000 km from the east coast all the way to the west, making it one of the world’s longest national highways.
 The fast-moving roadway travels through every single province (with the section between Banff and Vancouver being one of the most scenic legs), making it a good pick for getting between major cities without too much trouble.
 It actually branches off into two routes, and the more northern leg is called the Yellowhead Highway.

-If you’re travelling to multiple cities within Canada, consider renting a car and driving instead of flying.
+If you’re travelling to multiple cities, consider renting a car and driving instead of flying to enjoy some of Canada’s best road trips.
 Not only can air travel be expensive, but you’ll also miss out on many sites along the way!

 Tour the wineries